Skip to Main Content

 Step 4: Share Your Work

-- Feel free to distribution your work as you see fit.
+- Feel free to distribute your work as you see fit.

 - Consider notifying your local librarian or OER council member to include your work in the OpenCSCU network.